lynnel1/StratumFinder/README.md

 ### Option A — Run the pre-built executable

-1. Download the latest release archive from the [Releases](../../releases) page.
+1. Download the latest version archive from the [Releases](../../releases) page.
 2. Extract it anywhere (a path **without non-Latin characters** is safest).
 3. Keep `StratumFinder.exe` and the `+data` folder **together** in the same directory.
 4. Double-click `StratumFinder.exe`.